Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Observations and Data Reduction

 \section{Observations and Data Reduction}

-We observed the poor fossil group, NGC~3402 Group (hereafter NGC 3402), centered at 22.1 arcmin ($r_{420}$) away from the group center with the position angle (PA) of 108$^{\circ}$ in the X-ray band using \tele\ on 2010 December 27 for 49 ks.
-Also with \tele, we observed the poor galaxy group, NGC~5129 Group (hereafter NGC 5129), using two off-center pointings with separations from the group center of 16.2 and 15.3 arcmin (larger at $r_{300}$) on 2010 December 18 with PAs of 78$^{\circ}$ and 161$^{\circ}$ and exposure times of 55 ks and 38 ks, respectively.
-Additionally, to better model the background, we performed one background pointing for each galaxy group at $2.3r_{200}$ and $2.4r_{200}$ for NGC 3402 and NGC 5129, respectively.
-The two background observations were carried out within 10 days of the corresponding target observations.
-All five observations were done using the three remaining X-ray Imaging Spectrometers (XISs) onboard \tele: two front-illuminated (FI) CCDS (XIS0 and XIS3) and one back-illuminated (BI) CCD (XIS1).
+Observations were obtained of NGC~3402 Group (hereafter NGC 3402), centered at 22.$^\prime$1 ($r_{475}$) away from the group X-ray center with a position angle (PA) of 108$^{\circ}$ in the X-ray band using \suz\ on 2010 December 27 for 49 ks.
+Also, we observed NGC~5129 Group (hereafter NGC 5129), using two off-center pointings with separations from the group X-ray center of 16.$^\prime$2 and 15.$^\prime$3 (farther at $r_{420}$).
+This was performed on 2010 December 18 with PAs of 78$^{\circ}$ and 161$^{\circ}$ and raw exposure times of 55 ks and 38 ks, respectively.
+These off-center observations are also referred to as target or outskirts observations in this work.
+Additionally, to better model the background, we performed one background pointing for each galaxy group at $2.04r_{200}$ and $2.14r_{200}$ for NGC 3402 and NGC 5129, respectively.
+The two background observations were carried out within 10 days of the corresponding target observations to ensure that no significant time variability had occurred in the X-ray background between them.

+All five observations were taken using the three remaining X-ray Imaging Spectrometers (XISs) on board \suz: two front-illuminated (FI) CCDs (XIS0 and XIS3) and one back-illuminated (BI) CCD (XIS1).
 Details of these observations are listed in Table~\ref{tab:obspar}.
-Also, ROSAT images of each group are depicted in Figure~\ref{fig:rosat}, where the radial extent of the \chan\ analysis from \citet{sun09}, the extent of $r_{500}$ based on the electron number density profiles discussed later in the paper, \tele\ FOV for the group and background observations are shown.
-From this, we can see that each group pointing lies beyond $r_{500}$ and a significant area of NGC 5129 is analyzed here, due to its two spatially separate pointings.
+Also, ROSAT images of each group are depicted in Figure~\ref{fig:rosat}, where the radial extent of the \chan\ analysis from \citet{sun09}, the extent of $r_{500}$ based on the electron number density profiles discussed later in this work, and the \suz\ field of view (FOV) for the group and background observations are shown.
+In panel (b) of Figure~\ref{fig:rosat}, the northern observation is what we have designated NGC 5129 1st, whereas the southern observation is NGC 5129 2nd.
+From this, we can see that the center of each group pointing lies beyond $r_{500}$ and a significant area of NGC 5129 is analyzed owing to its two spatially separate pointings.